Erotemic/xdoctest/README.md

 #### Undecided:
 - [x] Rename to something better than `xdoctest`? - No, `xdoctest` works because its an eXtension of the original doctest module.

+#### Uncategorized:
+- [ ] Make a new default mode: auto, which first tries google-style, and then fallback to freeform mode if no doctests are found or if an error occurs.